streamich/libjs/docs/reference/write.md

   - `fd` - file descriptor
   - `buf` - Buffer with data to write

-Writes to data from buffer `buf` to file descriptor `fd`.
+Writes data from buffer `buf` to file descriptor `fd`.

-Returns number of bytes writte on success, or negative error number.
+Returns number of bytes writte on success, or a negative error number.

 ## Example